scottransom/presto/INSTALL.md

 2.  **Install [PGPLOT](http://www.astro.caltech.edu/~tjp/pgplot/)**

     I highly recommend that you use pre-compiled packages for your OS/distribution!
-FOr example, Ubuntu has a good PGPLOT package: `pgplot5`.
+For example, Ubuntu has a good PGPLOT package: `pgplot5`.
 You will likely need to set the `PGPLOT_DIR` environment variable.
 On Ubuntu, I have `PGPLOT_DIR=/usr/lib/pgplot5`

     If you want to try to compile your own (good luck!), you need the X-windows and postscript drivers at a minimum.